claudioscheer/parallel-regions-temporal-planning/planner/README.md

 # Changes

-To compile Fast Downward, I had to remove `-Werror` at line 17 of the [FastDownwardMacros.cmake](https://github.com/aig-upf/temporal-planning/blob/master/fd_copy/src/cmake_modules/FastDownwardMacros.cmake) file.
+- To compile Fast Downward, I had to remove `-Werror` at line 17 of the [FastDownwardMacros.cmake](https://github.com/aig-upf/temporal-planning/blob/master/fd_copy/src/cmake_modules/FastDownwardMacros.cmake) file.
+- Move print from Python 2 to Python 3 (to do).

 # Release